-- If you pay for the vehicle, but don't receive it, you will receive your eBay listing purchase price amount paid, up to the caps set forth herein.
+- If you pay for the vehicle, but don't receive it, you will receive the lesser of your eBay listing purchase price or amount paid to the seller, up to the caps set forth herein.

 - If you pay for the vehicle, but after taking possession discover that there is an undisclosed lien against the title, you will receive the lesser of: (i) the eBay listing purchase price and (ii) the amount necessary to clear the undisclosed lien, up to $100,000.

 - If you pay a refundable deposit, but do not complete the purchase and the seller doesn't refund your deposit, you will receive your deposit paid, up to $100,000.

 - If you suffer a loss from undisclosed damage to a qualifying component of a vehicle you purchased, you will receive the cost of repairs determined by the lower of all replacement/repair estimates from two approved services facilities.

 - If you suffer a loss based on a year, make, model or odometer misrepresentation (above 5,000 miles or 8,046km in vehicles less than 20 years old), the devaluation amount of the vehicle will be determined by the difference between the purchase price and the NADA clean retail value (see nadaguides.com).

 - In cases of extensive devaluation, or where repair costs are a significant percentage of the purchase price, the VPP Administrator may exercise their option to reimburse the purchase price (not exceeding $100,000), and take possession of the vehicle.
 If you refuse this offer, then the VPP Administrator may offer you a cash settlement of a discounted percentage of the purchase price.